María Peraza

-María Alejandra Peraza Romero (born 17 January 1994) is a Venezuelan footballer who plays as a centre back for Liga MX Femenil club Cruz Azul.
+María Alejandra Peraza Romero (born 17 January 1994) is a Venezuelan footballer who plays as a centre back for Liga MX Femenil club Puebla.
 She has been a member of the Venezuela women's national team.

 International career

 Peraza represented Venezuela at the 2014 South American U-20 Women's Championship.
 At senior level, she played the 2014 Copa América Femenina.